lwchen6309/aesthetics_transfer_learning/README.md

-# Transfer Learning in IAA
+# On the Role of Individual Differences in Current Approaches to Computational Image Aesthetics (BMVC 2025)

 <p align="center">
   <img src="scheme.jpg" alt="Overview" width="600"/>